toomuchsand/Pi_Tips/Pi_VPN (Add VPN client).md

 sudo apt-get install openvpn
 ```

+## Then get your config file(s)
 Get your config files from your VPN provider:

-In the case of mullvad, you log into your account on mullvad.net and download a zip file (mullvad_config_xx.zip).
+These may be different depending on provider.
+A lot of providers give you an ```.ovpn``` config file, but in the case of mullvad, you log into your account on mullvad.net and download a zip file (mullvad_config_xx.zip).
 Unzip the file ```unzip mullvad_config_xx.zip```
 which contains four files (mullvad_ca.crt, mullvad_crl.pem, mullvad_xx.conf and mullvad_userpass.txt).
 These need to be copied across to the /etc/openvpn folder.
 Use: